|20 ft AEG|

 Up, down.
 Light is begining to be questioned, especially by Ely.
 "Are we going to get there on time?"
 "Are you sure you know where we are?"
 I wish I had a mute button.
 Rude thought.
 Sun is still up.
 Most of the canyon is shaded.
 Sharp bend and a big fin.
 I think we're getting close.
 I hope so.
 Low on water.

 Campfires!
 What the hell?
 But just beyond, the mouth of Todie Canyon, our campsite.
 Plenty of light.
 Japanese backpackers with a campfire.
 Speedy gives them a talk.
 Another group just down the trail has a roaring bonfire.
 Give them our schpeel.
 What is it with people down here?
 Are they all idiots?
 They don't take to kindly to our suggestion to douse it.
 They don't have enough water to douse it with!
 They point down the ridge where a trail leads.
 Spring's down there.
-Their camp's in the middle of the trail. pumpkin.
+Their camp's in the middle of the trail. aromatic pumpkins.
 Walk through the middle of their camp - no choice.
 They're not too happy.
 Their own damn fault.
 Spring isn't too great looking.
 Fill up in a clear-ish running pool.
 Back out.
 Through the camp.
 Cross the canyon and into Todie.
 Nice sandy bench with some logs.
 Time to drop our packs for good today.

 Begin setting up camp.
 Pathfinder wanders on upcanyon to find the spring marked on the map.
 Fudgesicle's blisters are worse.
 Size of my thumbs.
 Dinner 1st.
 Change into some non-trail clothes.
 Fire up the stoves.
 Tie Buster to a tree with our found rope - lots of room to explore.
 Mountain House Chili Mac for us.
 Discussion on Fudgesicle's blisters.
 Consensus - drain them.
 Ely is the surgical assistant with tissue and bandages.
 I sterilize my pocket knife scissors in the camp stove.
 Lots of fluid.
 Heavy calluses, hard to get to the blister itself.
 Lots of fluid!
 Fudgesicle's not thinking this is so much fun.
 Can't blame her.
 All promise she'll feel better soon.
 Done.
 Bandaged up.